 Here is another rhythm and blues song that was given the rock and roll treatment to make it more appealing to the rock-crazed crowd of the 1960s.
 Richard Berry recorded the original Louie Louie in 1955.
 The Kingsmen gave Berry’s song a twist in 1963.
 It is a rock and pop standard, a Hall of Famer, and one of the most influential musical pieces of the 20th century.

 The easiest method of playing Louie Louie is by strumming the open chords as is.
 However, I have seen some guitarists who modify the song a little bit.
 They use the higher frets (those ones closer to the guitar body) to give the song more character.
 The surprising thing is that they do not necessarily employ barre chords.
-In fact, they use the same chord shapes like in the original version.
+In fact, they use the same chord shapes as in the original version.

-You should try to learn playing it higher up the neck.
+You should try to learn to play it higher up the neck.
 This method has the added advantage of getting you familiar with this section of the fretboard.
 Most beginner guitarists focus only on the lower neck (that section of the fretboard closest to the headstock).
 Mind you, many rock and roll songs require guitarists to play closer to the body.
 This song should get you comfortable playing in this fretboard section.

 16. Lord I Lift Your Name on High by Rick Founds